yeslogic/fathom/doc/reference.md

 ### Implicit parameters

-Function parameters can be made *implicit* by prefixing them with `@`:
+Function parameters can be made _implicit_ by prefixing them with `@`:

 ```fathom
 fun (@A : Type) => A
 ```

 Implicit parameters will be filled in automatically when they can be inferred by the types of other terms:

 ```fathom
 let id = fun (@A : Type) (a : A) => a;
 id false
 ```

-Implicit parameters can be passed explictly by prefixing the argument with `@`:
+Implicit arguments can be passed explicitly by prefixing the argument with `@`:

 ```fathom
 id @Bool false